Signs You Need To Do More To Treat Your Anxiety Even Though You're "Functioning"

 You're starting to use alcohol or drugs as a crutch

 I'm not talking about having a full-blown addiction.
 Of course, that's a problem too, but a more clear cut one.
 I mean when you can "function" in certain situations, but you're beginning to take it for granted that you need to use a bit of booze or drugs to get through it.
-Like you can go to a party, but the first thing you do when you show up is head to the kitchen, make yourself a strong drink, and slam it down.
-Or you smoke up on the walk over.
+Like you can go to a party, but the first thing you do when you show up is head to the kitchen, make yourself a drink, and gulp it down.
+Or you smoke up before you walk over.

 You may not even be drinking or using drugs that much or that often, but the fact that you're starting to use it as a crutch is a red flag that you're not coping with your anxiety as well as you could.
 It doesn't happen to everyone, but there's a risk your substance use could get worse and worse over time.
 You should consider looking into other options.